Employment Rights Bill roadmap — what’s changing & when

 Our experts covered the implementation timeline, consultation process and practical tips for employers, as well as delving into the major potential changes.

 Likely some of the earliest changes to be made will be around trade unions, with consultation on some of the new rights having already been launched in October 2025.
-The Employment Rights Bill is designed to enter us into a ‘new era’ around industrial relations and bring about a culture shift — making the employer/trade union relationship central to workplaces.
+The Employment Rights Act is designed to enter us into a ‘new era’ around industrial relations and bring about a culture shift — making the employer/trade union relationship central to workplaces.
 This means that profound legislative changes are coming, which we anticipate will be particularly impactful for some non-unionised employers.

 Some examples include: